 I spent a fascinating afternoon in the company of Dr. Leroy Kimball, the man who did more than anyone to bring back to life the dead Mormon settlement of Nauvoo on the Mississippi in western Illinois.
-I had come to learn more about the place for this, another in the series of travel pieces I did for the AAA’s member magazines, which was indeed nice work if you can get it.
+I had come to learn more about the place for this travel piece, another in the three or four I did for the AAA’s member magazines, which was indeed nice work if you can get it.

 See also Woman of the Year about Nauvoo-ite Kay Ortman.

 "It was in pretty bad shape when we bought it," admits Dr. J. LeRoy Kimball, wrestling with a balky key to the front door of the old Masonic Hall in Nauvoo, Illinois.
 Restorers have not quite finished work on the 140-year-old hall.
 "It was used for many things over the years," Kimball explains as the door finally springs open.
 "It was the second-largest building in Nauvoo in the old days, next to the temple, of course.
 It was a sort of community center."